 1862 Seven Days' Battles

-No military campaign had more influence on the course of the Civil War than these series of engagements, known collectively as the Seven Days’ battles.
 In the spring of 1862 General George B. McClellan’s army of more than 100,000 Union soldiers landed at Fort Monroe and fought its way up the peninsula.
-By mid-may the Army of the Potomac lay on the outskirts of Richmond.
+By mid-May the Army of the Potomac lay on the outskirts of Richmond.
 McClellan planned to capture the capital of the Confederacy and perhaps end the war.
 If his strategy succeeded the nation might be reunited, but without the abolition of slavery.

 In June the city’s defenders, members of the Army of Northern Virginia, had a new leader.
 Confederate General Joseph E. Johnston had conducted the campaign through May, but he fell wounded at the Battle of Seven Pines just east of the city on May 31.
 His successor, General Robert E. Lee, inherited a gloomy set of circumstances.
 His 65,000 man army would fight with its back to Richmond.